jtkornel/libmbot/README.md

 # libmbot
 C++ library for interfacing with mbot robots over a serial port.

 Libmbot has an object representation of devices connected the Makeblock Arduino boards, with set and get operations that encapsulate communication with each device.
-In other words a remote method interface which allows writing functionality on host without updating the mbot firmware.
+In other words it exposes a remote method interface which allows writing functionality on host without updating the mbot firmware.
 For now it supports communicating with the standard Makeblock firmware.
+This should give support for most sensors available, since the firmware is the basis for the official GUI block programming model.

 As a higher-level abstraction devices can be grouped into board objects which helps configuring built-in ports and slots and validate externally connected devices.